rammohan3975-max/Agentic-AI-prototypes/ITSM-Multi_Agent/TECHNICAL_EXPLANATION.md

 ```python
 GITHUB_BASE_URL = "https://raw.githubusercontent.com/rammohan3975-max/Agentic-AI-prototypes/main/ITSM-COMPLEX/"
 ```
-- This is the base URL for your GitHub repository
+- This is the base URL for your GitHub repository [personal]
 - `raw.githubusercontent.com` provides direct access to file content
 - No authentication needed for public repositories